shreyashkumar95/TwitterBot/README.md

 Generate API keys for [Twitter](https://apps.twitter.com) and [CleverBot](https://www.cleverbot.com/api/)

-Create a credentials.py file and paste in the following (substituting your credentials into the empty fields):
+Find the credentials.py file and paste your credentials into the empty fields:

     class Twitter:
         CONSUMER_KEY = ''